Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Transfer XML HTC

 \subsection{Transfer of XML Datasets for HTC Models}

-In order for XML datasets to work with the HTC models, a hierarchical label tree as constructed by the XML methods is needed to serve as the hierarchy for the HTC methods.
+In order for HTC methods to work with XML datasets, a hierarchical label tree as constructed by the XML methods is needed to serve as the hierarchy for the HTC methods.
 In order to generate the hierarchical label tree, we employ a clustering method similar to CascadeXML.
 Each label in the set is assigned a numerical value based on the feature aggregation of its positive instances (PIFA)~\cite{kharbanda2022cascadexml}, which is computed as follows.
-For a label $l_i$ and the set $D_i$ of documents labeled with $l_i$ in the ground truth, PIFA is defined as:

-Subsequently, a balanced $k$-means algorithm is applied recursively on these numeric label representations a total of $n$ times, until a HLT of depth $n$ is created.
-The difference between our method to transfer XML datasets to HTC models and the application of CascadeXML to the XML datasets is that \Eqref{eq:pifa} normalizes the TF-IDF vectors by dividing them by the number of words in the documents, while CascadeXML takes the norm of the resulting embedding.
+For a label $l_i$ and the set $D_i$ of documents labeled with $l_i$ in the ground truth, PIFA is defined as $\operatorname{PIFA}(l_i) = \sum_{d\in D_i} \frac{\text{TF-IDF}(d)}{\operatorname{length}(d)}$.
+Subsequently, a balanced $k$-means algorithm is applied recursively on these numeric label representations a total of $n$ times until a hierarchical label tree of depth $n$ is created.
+The difference between our method to transfer XML datasets to HTC models and the application of CascadeXML to the XML datasets is that we normalize the TF-IDF vectors by dividing them by the number of words in the documents, while CascadeXML takes the norm of the resulting embedding.
 This was done to reduce the influence of text length on clustering.
-This means that labels are clustered together not only when they are relevant to documents with similar features, but also when the labels have similar relevance frequencies.
-Note, that by generating a hierarchy in this manner, we introduce new labels to the dataset.
+This means that labels are clustered together not only when they are relevant to documents with similar features but also when the labels have similar relevance frequencies.

+Note that by generating a hierarchy in this manner, we introduce new labels to the dataset.
 To allow a meaningful comparison, we use these new intermediate labels in training but remove them during classification.
 The true labels from the original dataset are now all leaf nodes within the generated hierarchy, even if a label was previously a parent node higher up in the original hierarchy.
 The branching factors and depths of these trees that were used in our experiments were selected on the basis of CascadeXML.
 The depth branching factors are summarized in Table~\ref{tab:branching_factors}.